We didn’t win the lottery or some other prize.

 We have income from our rental properties and mutual funds, though all of that money is reinvested for long-term growth.
 We don’t spend it on our travels.

-The main income that we live on comes from Mark’s advisory role with the company where he worked when we left.
-He works from the road part-time, attending meetings and working on projects.
+The main income that we live on while RV’ing around America comes from Mark’s advisory role with the company where he worked when we left.
+He works from the road part-time, attending meetings, coaching sales team members, and working on special projects.

 Where to start financing your adventure

-If you want to quit work and embark on your own adventure, you don’t have to start buying lottery tickets or searching your family tree for a rich uncle you can cozy up to.
+If you want to quit your typical work life and embark on your own adventure, you don’t have to start buying lottery tickets or searching your family tree for a rich uncle you can cozy up to.

-Instead, you should start saving immediately, manage and cut debt, and determine the ways in which you can make money while you travel.
+Instead, you should start saving immediately, manage and cut debt, manage expenses, and determine the ways in which you can make money while you travel.
+The process may take years, as it has for us, but perhaps you’ll find a faster path to financing your adventure.

 For more ideas on how you can start making your adventure possible, read our 15 steps to live a life of adventure.